quambene/xbrl-rs/README.md

 | **TOTAL**                 | **249** | **334** |  **23** | **606** |   **41%** |

 ## Benchmarks

+The package manager `uv` is required to run the Python benchmarks.

 ``` bash
 # Rust (HTML report is generated in target/criterion/report/index.html)